 Listen and Learn What You Can do to Avoid Scams – Special Recording of an AARP Fraud Prevention Telephone Townhall

 In April, AARP Kansas held a Tele-Townhall to create awareness about popular scams that are circulating this time of year and to offer information and resources on how to avoid them.
 Participants on the call from Kansas and Missouri also asked questions about frauds and scams they have encountered.

 Scammers follow the news.
 They have noticed that as a result of the pandemic many Americans have lost their job and had to file for unemployment insurance.
 Because of this trend scammers have been using the personal information of millions of Americans to fraudulently file for unemployment benefits in their name.
 Thousands of retired Coloradans have been notified that benefits have been filed for in their name, despite not having worked in many years.
 If you received this notification, don’t panic!
 Follow a few important steps:

-Scammers and criminals don’t take a break during the holidays, in fact they might ramp up their efforts.
-A 2018 ElderWatch survey of Coloradans 50+ found a lack of knowledge about some holiday-related scams.
+Scammers and criminals don’t take a break during the holidays, in fact they might get busier.
+An ElderWatch survey of Coloradans 50+ found a lack of knowledge about some holiday-related scams.
 Be vigilant this holiday season and take extra precautions to ensure your hard-earned money does not end up in the hands of scammers:

-Deep within the Internet is the Dark Web, a space where criminals can anonymously buy and sell illegal goods and private information.
-Known as the “Original Internet Godfather,” Brett Johnson created one of the dark web’s first online stores where criminals bought stolen credit cards, Social Security numbers, drugs and guns.
-After serving seven years in prison, Brett turned his back on criminal enterprise and became a consultant for the Secret Service and the cybersecurity industry.
+Deep within the internet is the Dark Web, a space where criminals can anonymously buy and sell illegal goods and private information.
+Known as the “Internet Godfather,” Brett Johnson created one of the dark web’s first online stores where criminals and scammers can anonymously sell illegal goods and private information.
+Eventually, he was caught and convicted.
+Now, after serving seven years in prison, Brett works to stop criminal enterprise and consults for the Secret Service and the cybersecurity industry.